 Types of inorganic mulch include:

 Why the type of mulch you use matters

-Both organic and inorganic mulch have various benefits and downsides.
+Both organic and inorganic mulch have various benefits and considerations.
 And, depending on the type of yard work you plan to do, certain mulches may work better for you.

-Typically, organic mulch is set apart from inorganic mulch due to its ability to add richness to the soil below it as the mulch decomposes.
+Typically, organic mulch is set apart from inorganic mulch due to its ability to add richness to the soil below as it decomposes.
 For this reason, organic mulch must be replaced over time.
 If you choose to use organic mulch, keep in mind that drier and woodier components will last longer in your garden.